-Prince fans may think purple is the ideal exterior paint color for a home, but as any real estate agent in Westfield, IN, can confirm it’s unlikely to make selling your home any easier.
+Prince fans may think purple is the ideal exterior paint color for a home, but as any homeowners can confirm it’s unlikely to make selling your home any easier.
 Your house color (or even the house color of your neighbor’s home!) can affect your home selling price.

 Why is your Home Color Important for an Appraisal?

-How is your Home Color Affecting the Selling Price?
+How is your Home Paint Color Affecting the Home value?

-How does an HOA affect the Color of Your Home?
+How does an HOA affect the Paint Color of Your Home?

 What are the Best Paint Colors for Your Home?

-The following choices can increase or decrease your home’s final sales price!
+The following choices can increase or decrease your home selling price!

 - The neutrals steal the show.
 A dark blue, slate grey, or even charcoal front door can hike your home’s perceived value by over $1500!
 Houses with grey, beige, or “greige” combo exteriors sell better than homes with white exteriors by about $1500.